Rochester Institute of Technology of Dubai: Undergraduate programs

 These undergraduate programs are designed for full-time study wherein students combine practical experience with academic foundations and an emphasis on modern and newly developed technologies.

-Students have the opportunity to study abroad at the New York campus and fulfill part of their degree requirement by attending classes there.
+Students have the opportunity to study abroad at the New York campus and fulfill part of their degree requirements by attending classes there.

 Graduate programs

 Rochester Institute of Technology of Dubai began offering graduate degree programs in September 2008 in several different disciplines.
-The masters programs have been selected to support the need for professional development, economic growth and human capital development in Dubai and the Persian Gulf region.
+The master's programs have been selected to support the need for professional development, economic growth and human capital development in Dubai and the Persian Gulf region.
 All masters programs are part-time programs and classes are offered in a variety of formats and timings to accommodate convenience for working professionals.